Chouffy/chouffy.github.io/docs/Software/PCI Express.md

 - Is the ability to redirect PCI device(s) to [[Virtualization|Virtual Machine]]
 - On [[Linux]], check if active with `dmesg | grep -e DMAR -e IOMMU -e AMD-Vi`
 	- Should return IOMMU, Directed I/O or Interrupt Remapping is enabled
+## ASPM: Active State Power Management
+- Can be buggy in desktop